jalfarohi/ESP32_CO2/readme.md

             Serial.println(String("Failed to post to MQTT"));
         }
 ```
-Then after you have your messages on AWS IoT is very easy to run some queries on the topics using Amazon Athena.
+After you have your messages on AWS IoT is very easy to run some queries on the topics using Amazon Athena.